How Much Compensation for An Accident Causing An Injury At An Airport?

 - Food poisoning from a food outlet or café at the airport.

-- Transport accidents – such accidents can occur when disembarking or embarking an aircraft.
+- Transport accidents – such accidents can occur when disembarking or embarking on an aircraft.
 This also refers to transport accidents between different terminal buildings or around the terminal.

 - Manual handling injuries can happen when a baggage handler has not received the correct training on lifting heavy objects and manual handling.